 Difference Between Disease and Disorder

 When you look at the difference between disease and disorder, a disease has a clear cause (like bacteria), while a disorder is the body’s response to that disease.
 For example, arthritis (a disease) causes joint pain and inflammation (a disorder).
 This shows that while diseases have known causes, disorders are the body’s reaction.
+Understanding the disease and disorder difference, as well as the difference between disorder and disease, helps clarify this distinction.

 Disease vs. Syndrome